Hard QBFs for Merge Resolution: Introduction

 The system $\LDQRes$, while provably better than $\QRes$ \cite{ELW13}, is still needlessly restrictive in some situations.
 In particular, by checking a very simple syntactic prefix-ordering condition, it fails to exploit the fact that soundness is not lost even if universal variables to the left of the pivot are merged in both antecedents, provided the partial strategies built for them in both antecedents are identical.
-A \emph{new system Merge Resolution} (\emph{$\MRes$}) was introduced last year \cite{BBM-JAR20} by a subset of the current authors, precisely to address this point.
+A \emph{new system Merge Resolution} (\emph{$\MRes$}) was introduced recently \cite{DBLP:journals/jar/BeyersdorffBM21} by a subset of the current authors, precisely to address this point.
 In $\MRes$, partial strategies are explicitly represented within the proof, in a particular representation format called merge maps -- these are essentially deterministic branching programs (DBPs).
 In this format, isomorphism checking can be done efficiently, and this opens the way for enabling sound applications of resolution that would have been blocked in $\LDQRes$ (and $\QRes$).
-In \cite{BBM-JAR20}, it was shown that this brought a rich pay-off: there is a family of formulas, the SquaredEquality formulas, with short (linear-size) proofs in $\MRes$, even in its tree-like and regular versions, but requiring exponential size in $\QRes$, $\QURes$, $\QCP$, $\ExpRes$, and $\IR$.
-It is notable that the hardness of SquaredEquality in these systems stems from a certain semantic cost associated with these formulas and a corresponding lower bound \cite{BBH-LMCS19, BB-TOCS20}.
-Thus the results of \cite{BBM-JAR20} show that such semantic costs are not a barrier for $\MRes$.
+In \cite{DBLP:journals/jar/BeyersdorffBM21}, it was shown that this permitted a simulation of reductionless $\LDQRes$, denoted $\rLDQRes$, the fragment of $\LDQRes$ where all reductions are postponed to the very end (no reduction step is followed by a resolution step).
+(This fragment was identified as interesting in \cite{BjornerJK15}; see also \cite{PeitlSS19a}.)
+More importantly, it was also shown in \cite{DBLP:journals/jar/BeyersdorffBM21} that enabling resolution steps blocked in $\LDQRes$ brought a rich pay-off: there are families of formulas, the Equality and the SquaredEquality formulas, with short (linear-size) proofs in $\MRes$, even in its tree-like and regular versions, but requiring exponential size in $\QRes$, $\QURes$, $\QCP$, $\ExpRes$, and $\IR$.
+It is notable that the hardness of Equality (and also Squared Equality) in these systems stems from a certain semantic cost associated with these formulas and a corresponding lower bound \cite{BBH-LMCS19, BB-TOCS20}.
+Thus the results of \cite{DBLP:journals/jar/BeyersdorffBM21} show that such semantic costs are not a barrier for $\MRes$.

 In this paper, we explore the price paid for overcoming the semantic cost barrier.
-We show that (expectedly) $\MRes$ is not an unqualified success story.
-Building strategies into proofs via merge maps, and screening out unsoundness only through isomorphism tests, comes at a fairly heavy price.
+We show that (expectedly) $\MRes$ is not an unconditional success story.
+Building strategies into proofs via merge maps, and screening out unsoundness only through isomorphism tests, comes at a fairly heavy price: exponentially long proofs for various formulas.